EGA-archive/QC/docs/Start_Guide.md

 ### Step 1: Run `BAM_pipeline_2.py`

 It is located in the scripts folder in this repository.
+Remember to place chrnames.json file where you are running this script.
 ```bash
 ./BAM_pipeline_2.py --bam <your_input.bam_or_cram> --bed <annotations.bed> --fasta <reference.fa>
 ```